 Recognize that a one-size-fits-all approach is ineffective.
 Customize your resume for each specific role you target, consciously adopting the language and terminology used in the job posting.

 Emphasize quantifiable results, the specific tools and technologies you employed to achieve those results, and concrete, real-world applications of your skill set.
-Leverage tools like Careerflow’s Job Tracker to efficiently manage and organize multiple, targeted versions of your resume.
+Leverage tools like our Job Tracker to efficiently manage and organize multiple, targeted versions of your resume.

 Write a Personalized Cover Letter